Blowchart/ghost-theme/README.md

-# Ghost Boilerplate
+# Blowchart Ghost Theme

-Boilerplate theme for [Ghost](http://github.com/tryghost/ghost/).
+Theme for [Ghost](http://github.com/tryghost/ghost/) based on Hugh Rawlinson's Boilerplate theme.
 Uses Bootstrap, Font Awesome, Modernizr, and jQuery.

 ## Copyright & License

 The MIT License (MIT)

-Copyright (c) 2013 Hugh Rawlinson
+Copyright (c) 2015 Blowchart

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in